barc/single-sign-on/README.md

 # Barc.com Dedicated Examples

-Barc offers many plans.
-These examples cover single sign on integration with your application.
+These examples detail how to integrate single sign on with your application.

 ## Examples